 In this article, I would like to try to answer the question in the title.
-I based my suggestions on last weather patterns, that used to happen in the Mediterranean region for the last several autumnal periods.
+I based my suggestions on the last weather patterns, that used to happen in the Mediterranean region for the last several autumnal periods.
 Besides I was (un)fortunate to experience similar weather phenomena during my staying in Mallorca in December 2016.
-The Mediterranean tropical-like cyclones are called also a Medicanes.
-They can appear mainly just after the summer period, because this is the best time, when the main factors come through.
+The Mediterranean tropical-like cyclones are called also Medicanes.
+They can appear mainly just after the summer period because this is the best time when the main factors come through.

 2. FORMER CYCLONES

-Tropical-like systems were first identified in the Mediterranean basin in the 1980s by widespread satellite, however this type of storm was known in the region earlier, since ancient times.
+Tropical-like systems were first identified in the Mediterranean basin in the 1980s by widespread satellite, however, this type of storm was known in the region earlier, since ancient times.
 Between 1947 and 2011 there were around 100 recorded tropical-like storms, where most of them were below tropical storm intensity.
-During this period occurred several notable and damaging Medicanes, which caused extreme flooding and the death of several hundred people.
+During this period occurred several notable and damaging Medicanes, causing extreme flooding and the death of several hundred people.
 The strongest system resembled tropical cyclones as observed in tropical zones.
-The most remembered is the medicane, that occurred in September 1969.
+The most remembered is the medicane, which occurred in September 1969.
 This cyclone produced severe flooding throughout the region of northern Africa.
 In Tunisia, the cyclone flooded phosphate mines and many wildlife and populated areas.
 Thousands of camels and snakes, drowned by floodwaters were swept out to sea.
 On top of that massive Roman bridges, which withstood all floods since the fall of the Roman Empire, collapsed.
 This massive storm killed 600 individuals and left another 250000 homeless.
-A medicanes, which occurred in later periods were not as strong as the one from 1969.
+Medicanes, which occurred in later periods were not as strong as the ones from 1969.

 4. THE MEDITERRANEAN TROPICAL-LIKE CYCLONE CHARACTERISTIC

-Most medicanes maintain a radius of 70 to 200 km, last between 12 hours and 5 days, travel for 700 to 3000 km, develope an eye, being visible for as long as 3 days and feature wind speed of up to 144km/h.
+Most medicanes maintain a radius of 70 to 200 km, last between 12 hours and 5 days, travel for 700 to 3000 km, develop an eye, be visible for as long as 3 days, and feature wind speed of up to 144km/h.
 In some cases, the eye does not appear, whilst others can appear twice until the storm hits the land.
-The Mediterranean tropical-like cyclones have the worst conditions to develop than other tropical cyclones due to the relatively small size of the sea basin.
+The Mediterranean tropical-like cyclones have worst conditions to develop than other tropical cyclones due to the relatively small size of the sea basin.
 Next to the restricted Mediterranean Sea area, the region features a lot of peninsulas and islands.
-These areas of land create a barrier for cyclone development and reduce their lifetime.
-Medicanes has less time to increase its intensity.
+These areas of land create a barrier to cyclone development and reduce their lifetime.
+Medicanes have less time to increase their intensity.
 The theoretical maximum potential intensity of Medicanes is equivalent to a category 1 hurricane.
 Even, when the entire lifetime of this cyclone may encompass several days, most will only retain tropical characteristics for less than 24 hours (Miglietta et all, 2013).
-Typical Mediterranean tropical-like cyclone undergoes three phases in his lifetime:
+A typical Mediterranean tropical-like cyclone undergoes three phases in its lifetime:

 - Pre-eye where most of the cyclone is occupied by strong convective activity,

-- Stationary phase with fully developed cyclone having an eye surrounded by the axisymmetric structure of clouds, strong winds, thunderstorms, and heavy rainfall,
+- The stationary phase with a fully developed cyclone having an eye surrounded by the axisymmetric structure of clouds, strong winds, thunderstorms, and heavy rainfall,

-- Itinerant phase characterized by fast, directional motion of medicane with weaker rainfalls and stronger, more severe winds.
+- The itinerant phase is characterized by the fast, directional motion of medicane with weaker rainfalls and stronger, more severe winds.

 A medicanes occurrence is not a sparse example of tropical-like cyclones developed on colder sea surfaces.
 There are other examples of analogous cyclones, the polar lows known to develop over high latitude oceans.

-5. MALLORCA, DECEMBER 2016 STORMS AGAINST ANOTHER NOTBLE IMPACTS
+5. MALLORCA, DECEMBER 2016 STORMS AGAINST OTHER NOTABLE IMPACTS

 This situation continued until Tuesday 20 December morning when new thundery showers approached.
 From that time the precipitation was falling continuously till Wednesday 21 December afternoon.
 In the meantime, at least a few downpours were observed, causing a flash flood locally (Pic.
 18).
 On top of that wind became stronger.

-The low-pressure area, which established east of Mallorca brought enormous precipitation, which highly exceeded the average December precipitation rate.
-The most affected regions were Campos, Alagida, Palma, Llucmajor, Portocolom and Sierra de Tramuntana.
+The low-pressure area, which was established east of Mallorca brought enormous precipitation, which highly exceeded the average December precipitation rate.
+The most affected regions were Campos, Alagida, Palma, Llucmajor, Portocolom, and Sierra de Tramuntana.

 The important role of governments should be also the preparation of better disaster records and a standardized accounting scheme to characterize disaster records.
 Second, given the risk characterization, public policies on medicane warning and evacuation plans are important (Bakkensen, 2017).
-Some precautionary measurements should be done in order to effectiveness the people evacuation and object protection.
+Some precautionary measures should be done in order to effect the people’s evacuation and object protection.
 The policy decision must be made over short time frames.
 It is also important for governments to efficiently reduce the negative externality of secondary damages through building codes and zoning regulations (Bakkensen, 2017).
-Better historical data of medicane impacts gives better characteristics of current risk rates and expecting damages from these storms.
-Thanks to this will be better to create location and disaster specific damage functions.
+Better historical data on medicane impacts gives better characteristics of current risk rates and expected damages from these storms.
+Thanks to this will be better to create the location and disaster-specific damage functions.
 People’s awareness about medicanes should exist also outside of the Mediterranean.
 Some hurricanes used to reach Macedonia.
 It is a likelihood, that due to global warming the medicanes will reach also inland.
 For Mediterranean inhabitants important are optimal adaptation and risk management.

-The Mediterranean tropical-like cyclones bring severe weather for all countries in the Mediterranean basin.
-The most affected country is Italy, because of the long coastline and peninsular location between two major regions, where medicane are produced.
+The Mediterranean tropical-like cyclones bring severe weather to all countries in the Mediterranean basin.
+The most affected country is Italy, because of the long coastline and peninsular location between two major regions, where medicane is produced.
 These regions are the Ionian Sea and the Balearic Isles area.
 The Mediterranean tropical-like cyclones occur rarely, however, due to global warming their frequency can increase.
-These hurricanes are the most dangerous weather phenomena observed in the Mediterranean region, which brings a flash flood, gusty winds, deluge of rain, high tides and upsurge damages.
+These hurricanes are the most dangerous weather phenomena observed in the Mediterranean region, which brings flash flood, gusty winds, a deluge of rain, high tides, and upsurge damages.
 It reflects in local economies and Gross Domestic Product, especially in less developed countries.
-The most dangerous medicane landfalls occur on islands like Corse, Sardinia, Malta and Balearic Isles.
-The Mediterranean tropical-like cyclones are not only one severe weather occurring in the Mediterranean region.
-They’re also known a lot of deep cyclones and serious thunderstorms, which can happen in the same period of the year, when medicanes can be observed.
-One of the examples of this kind of weather I experienced during my holiday time at Mallorca.
-I witnessed multiple thunderstorms, downpours and flash floods, which interfered a normal day-to-day life and damaged crops.
+The most dangerous medicane landfalls occur on islands like Corse, Sardinia, Malta, and Balearic Isles.
+The Mediterranean tropical-like cyclones are not the only one severe weather occurring in the Mediterranean region.
+They’re also known for a lot of deep cyclones and serious thunderstorms, which can happen in the same period of the year when medicanes can be observed.
+One of the examples of this kind of weather I experienced during my holiday time in Mallorca.
+I witnessed multiple thunderstorms, downpours, and flash floods, which interfered a normal day-to-day life and damaged crops.
 Despite a much smaller impact, than observed in medicanes people cannot ignore these weather situations due to their severity.
 The main period, when both medicanes and most of the serious thunderstorms are observed falls between September and January.
 This is the effect of much colder air mass intrusion into the warm Mediterranean Sea surface.
-Thanks to many studies carried out over the last decades we have a lot of information about the medicane formation, which will be helpful for preparing some risk maps and damage estimation.
-The most important is the people’s awareness, which has to increase in order to prevent their life and tangible goods from the hurricane impact.
+Thanks to many studies carried out over the last decades we have a lot of information about medicane formation, which will be helpful for preparing some risk maps and damage estimation.
+The most important is the people’s awareness, which has to increase in order to prevent their life and tangible goods from the hurricane’s impact.
 There is still a lot of things to do both by scientist and local authorities.
 Hopefully, some relevant solutions will be implemented soon, because if not people won’t be prepared for this kind of weather.
-As it worse due to global warming the Mediterranean tropical-like cyclones will occur more often.
+As it worse due to global warming Mediterranean tropical-like cyclones will occur more often.